mvolkmann/blog/src/nushell.md

 let x = 3
 let y = 5
 echo `product of {{$x}} and {{$y}} is {{$(= $x * $y)}}`
+# As discussed in the "Operators" section later,
+# operators can only be used in "math mode".
+# An expression is in math mode if it begins with `=`.
 ```

 {% endraw %}